fogarecious/iced_tutorial/tutorial/image.md

 # Image

-The [Image](https://docs.rs/iced/0.12.1/iced/widget/image/struct.Image.html) widget is able to display an image.
+The [Image](https://docs.rs/iced/0.13.1/iced/widget/image/struct.Image.html) widget is able to display an image.
-It has two methods of constructions.
+It has two methods of construction: the `image` function and the `Image::new` constructor.
-We can set how to fit the image content into the widget bounds.
+We can set how to fit the image content into the widget bounds and the size of the image.

 To use the widget, we have to enable the [image](https://docs.rs/crate/iced/0.12.1/features#image) feature.
 The `Cargo.toml` dependencies should look like this: